UNCLASSIFIED (U)

 d.
 Required Dissemination by post:

-(1) Distribute to U.S. citizens via MASCOT.
+(1) Distribute to U.S. citizens via STEP;

 (2) Upload the Alert to mission's website.
-(TSG will automatically pull the Alert from mission's website onto the TSG country information page.)
+(TSG will automatically pull the Alert from mission's website onto the TSG country information page);

 (3) If afterhours at post or otherwise unable to upload to the mission website, email GPA's Mission Website Help Desk with the request to upload the Alert to post’s website.
-Be sure to attach the text of the message, as well as the link where the Alert should be posted.
+Be sure to attach the text of the message, as well as the link where the Alert should be posted;

 (5) ALN network.

-(1) CA social media; and
+d.
+Optional dissemination:(1) CA social media; and

 (2) Post social media.